TheTechnicBoy/Create-Wells/README.md

     //Acceptable Value: Resource Location of a Minecraft or Modded FLuid "fluid": "minecraft:water",

-    //The Amount (in mB) which will be generated
+    //The Amount (in mB/tick) which will be generated
     //Acceptable Value: amont > 0
-    "amount": 1,
+    "amount": 1

-    //The Speed (in ticks)
-    //Acceptable Value: speed > 0
-    "speed": 20,

-    //The Block which the Wells should stand on
-    // tags are also supported -> #forge:stones
-    "block": "minecraft:dirt",

-    //The Minimum Spped of the Create Network
-    "rpm": 128
 }
 ```